The 120-year Puzzle of Man’s Days

 The Fourth Exegesis:

-Cells Maximum Lifespan!!!
+Human Cells Maximum Lifespan!!!!

 That cannot be a biblical exegesis, because God’s prophecies care about the souls of persons not about individual cells.